Sunday, August 16, 2020

 Cattrall plays Delilah, an undercover agent for a US law-enforcement agency (I never caught who), , collecting evidence against a Greek arms dealer (who seems to really want to see her eat Greek food for some reason).
 Her handler, who is "running" her, is played by Billy Zane.
 And the two spend about 7x more time talking about the fact they aren't going to bonetown than they do the case at hand.

 Look, no one is surprised that a movie with two bankable names that has been buried for 25+ years isn't very good.
 And, it looks like (a) they shot in Paris, and (b) Diana Rigg is in it trying on an American accent, playing the head-honcho.
-So I just have so many questions, but I assume everyone had a good time.
-When they weren't going through Zane's kinda painful dialog about the three things he thinks about: sex, food and death.
-Yes, it's as awkward as it sounds and is cutting room floor liner that mysteriously finds its way into the final product.
-Maybe because it's the only scenes showing "yes, we went to Europe".
+So I just have so many questions, but I assume everyone had a good time - when they weren't going through Zane's kinda painful dialog about the three things he thinks about: sex, food and death.
+Yes, it's as awkward as it sounds and is cutting room floor liner that mysteriously finds its way into the final product, likely because it's the only scenes showing "yes, we went to Europe".

 There is a bit of a flying attempt at 1993-era girl-power feminism that doesn't land completely flat, but is on a different frequency than the current convo as they discuss how Rigg's character rose to the top of the ranks.
-And they do actually deal with Billy Zane realizing his not-girlfriend is now able to perform normal human feats better than anyone on earth.
+And they do actually deal with Billy Zane realizing his not-girlfriend is now able to perform normal human feats better than anyone on earth in a way that isn't entirely cringe-worthy.

 But if you go in expecting this to look like even network TV sci-fi of the era, set your expectations slightly lower.
-Think USA Network dramas of the mid to late 90's, just before CGI made all things possible and gave us Cleopatra 2525.
+Think USA Network dramas of the mid to late 90's, just before CGI made all things possible.
 This is more in the world of, say, Knight Rider, where it's basic set-up stuff with a touch of superheroics - say, the Six Miillon Dollar Man or Knight Rider.

 It's fascinating to think "what if this had taken off?" because it's at odds with Cattrall's career as the only fun one on Sex and the City.
 Would Cattrall be doing Comic-Con these days?
 She was already in Star Trek VI and Big Trouble in Little China.